mauriciorostagno/Sales-Report-for-Technology-Store/README.md

 ## Finding and Insights
-- **Sentiment Trends Across Airlines:** Some airlines exhibit significantly higher negative feedback, pointing to areas for operational improvement.
+- **Sentiment Trends Across Airlines:** Airlines such as US Airways and American Airlines face the highest levels of negative feedback, pointing to delays, service quality, or comfort as major pain points.
+On the other hand, Virgin America, with only 35.91%, highlights operational efficiency and positive service experiences.

-- **Activity Patterns:** Tweet activity peaks during common travel hours, indicating critical times for managing customer interactions.
+- **Activity Patterns:** Tweet activity peaks during common travel hours, such as between 7am to 10am, indicating critical times for managing customer interactions.

-- **Frequent Themes in Feedback:** Word clouds highlight common topics such as delays, service quality, and comfort, giving actionable insights.
+- **Frequent Themes in Feedback:** Words like "hour," "delay," and "service" highlight frustration due to delays and inconsistent service quality.
+On the other hand, words such as "Plane," "time," "air hostess," and "service" suggest that efficient service and flight quality keeps customers very satisfied.

 - **Geographical Trends:** Sentiment clusters near major airport hubs highlight the impact of operational efficiency and issues with specific locations.